 Who was Charles Wallace?

 In 1981, following an agreement between the Indian and British governments, CWIT was established as an English charity.
-It is run by four trustees, one nominated by the British Council.
-The trustees cover CWIT’s main areas of interest and are Ingval Maxwell, Dr Yasmin Khan, Caroline Douglas and Colin Perchard ( British Council nominee).
+It is run by four trustees.
+The trustees cover CWIT’s main areas of interest and are Caroline Douglas,Catherine Stephens OBE, John Falconer, Mallica Kumbera Landrus and Prof. WIlliam Gould.
 The Secretary is Shreela Ghosh.
 The trustees bio and details can be found on their website.

-British Council will facilitate and advise but the cost of a visa must be borne by you.
+While the British Council will advise, the cost of the visa must be borne by the applicant.